mia-platform/documentation/docs/marketplace/add_to_marketplace/manage_marketplace_items.md

 Notice that the `image` and `supportedByImage` objects are populated with local paths to images: make sure the images exists and that their path is correct.

-To create the item on the Marketplace, simply run this command:
+To create the item on the Marketplace, open up a terminal in directory where the file `myAwesomeService.json` is and simply run this command:

 ```sh
 miactl marketplace apply -f myAwesomeService.json